Deterministic Quantum Communication Between Fixed-Frequency Superconducting Qubits via Broadband Resonators: Experimental details

 \subsection{Three-state readout}

 We employ dispersive readout to distinguish the three lowest energy levels of the transmon qubit.
 To improve the readout fidelity, we use JPA in the degenerate mode.

 To establish the classification criteria for three-state readout, we first prepare the qubit in each of the three states ($\ket{g}$, $\ket{e}$, $\ket{f}$) and perform single-shot measurements to obtain reference distributions on the IQ plane.
-For each state, we fit a Gaussian Mixture Model (GMM) with two components to the measured distribution and extract the center of the component with the larger weight.
-We then construct a $k$-nearest neighbors ($k$-NN) classifier with $k=1$ using the three extracted centers as reference points.
-This classifier partitions the IQ plane into three regions via Voronoi tessellation, each corresponding to one of the qubit states.
-For each measurement outcome, we classify it into one of the three states based on its position on the IQ plane, and calculate the population of each state as the fraction of outcomes assigned to that state.
+We extract the center of each reference distribution by fitting a two-component Gaussian mixture to account for occasional misclassification.
+Using these three centers as reference points, we partition the IQ plane into three regions by assigning each measurement outcome to the nearest center.

 From the calibration measurements, we construct the assignment probability matrix $R$, where $R_{ij}$ represents the probability of assigning outcome $j$ when the qubit is prepared in state $i$.
-The assignment matrices for our devices are shown in Fig.~\ref{fig:qubitpop}(a) and~(b).
+The assignment matrices for our devices are shown in Figs.~\ref{fig:qubitpop}(a) and~(b).
 To correct for readout errors, similarly to Refs.~\citenum{kurpiers_deterministic_2018} and~\citenum{magnard_microwave_2020}, we apply matrix inversion to obtain the corrected populations from the measured populations.